TdsAlv/dbt_homework/README.md

 Testing mart: test if date & campaign combination (\_unique_data_id) is unique.
 Report shows data by day for each campaign, so we don't want duplicate dates for a single campaign somehow to happen, and our test should fail so that we can be alerted and maybe do a full refresh.
 Also we can test if impressions are non-negative.

+---

 **Comment what data modeling and dbt best practices you use and why**

 I tried to create models that dbt documentation says we should pretty much always have:

-- staging model, where it is a 1:1 match with source data just with some cleaning (renaming, recasting or JSON flattening as in this case)
+- staging model, where it is a 1:1 match with source data just with some cleaning (renaming, recasting, deduplicating or JSON flattening as in this case)

 - marts model, where we usually should provide fact and dimension tables, but my experience with those is limited as I'm not exactly sure if we should use them with event data like this.
 So in this case I just produced the final report in the marts directory.